-Cult groups generally teach that when God appeared in the O.T., it was a representative angel, that it was a ‘manifestation’ of God due to that angel possessing the ‘name’ of God upon him.
-As God’s direct representative, the angel was considered to be God Himself, though not really God.
+Cult groups generally teach that when God appeared in the Old Testament that it was a representative angel, a "manifestation" of God due to that angel possessing the "name" of God upon him.
+As God’s direct representative, the angel was considered to be God Himself--though not really God.
 This is nullified by Exodus 6:2-3 where God says that He appeared as God Almighty.
 This is a title only applied to God Himself.

 What then of the verses that say that God cannot be seen John 1:1 and Exodus 33:20?